dyne/Zenroom/docs/pages/zencode-scenarios-ethereum.md

 # Create Ethereum address

 The **Ethereum address** is derived as the last 20 bytes of the public key controlling the account.
+The **Ethereum address** is represented as an hexadecimal string with encoding given by [ERC-55](https://eips.ethereum.org/EIPS/eip-55).
 The public key is produced starting from the private key so you'll need the <a href="../_media/examples/zencode_cookbook/ethereum/alice_keys.json" download>keys.json</a> you've just generated as input to the following script:

 [](../_media/examples/zencode_cookbook/ethereum/alice_addrgen.zen ':include :type=code gherkin')